diskree/AchieveToDo-ModPack/README.md

 ## Advancement Window

 For enhanced convenience, the advancements window has been expanded to fill the entire screen.
 Furthermore, the tabs are meticulously organized - they are grouped by their relevance and positioned uniformly on all four sides of the window, maintaining a consistent offset.
+There is also a search for advancements by name or description.

 ## Non-Vanilla Mechanics

-- You'll also encounter a familiar vanilla block in a place you wouldn't typically expect.
+- You'll also encounter a familiar vanilla block in a place you would not typically expect.
 However, as it's part of a «Hintly Hallows» riddle, I can't reveal much more about it.

 # 📦 Resources